We intend to do to consciousness research what Chemistry did to Alchemy.

 - Neuroscience that ‘solves’ phenomenology by denying that it’s real- e.g., “consciousness is a ‘god of the gaps’ & something to be explained away”;

-- First-person introspection that ‘solves’ phenomenology by putting it beyond third-person knowledge- e.g., “trying to make the subjective objective is a type error.”
+- First-person introspection that ‘solves’ phenomenology by putting it beyond third-person knowledge- e.g., “trying to turn the subjective into something objective is a type error.”

 Neither view solves the problem, yet there’s some truth in how each view critiques the other: Neuroscience without phenomenology moves the goal-posts and becomes less than, an obstinate refusal to address the phenomenological elephant in the room.
-Likewise, phenomenological introspection without connecting results to the physical world becomes a safari with no map, a castle in the sky.
+Likewise, phenomenological introspection without formalization becomes a safari with no map, a castle in the sky.